 Coconut oil takes a little time to soak into your skin, which leaves a slick surface that’s perfect for your razor to run over.
 Rub a generous amount onto your chin, armpits, legs, or wherever else offending hair grows, and shave in shallow strokes.

 5. Natural Deodorant

 Surprised?
-The solid oil actually has many antibacterial properties that prevent those smelly bacteria from thriving on your skin.
-Plus, it is much better for you and the environment than using standard aluminium-laden deodorants.
+Solid oil actually has many antibacterial properties that prevent those smelly bacteria from thriving on your skin.
+Plus, it is much better for you and the environment than using standard aluminum-laden deodorants.
 It works best when mixed with baking soda, but using plain coconut oil also works to keep body odour at bay.